Skyfighter64/ALUP/Documentation/Documentation_en-us.md

 __Device Name:__
   - Type: [String](#String_link) (UTF-8)
   - Size: Dynamic
-  - Description: A descriptive name of the slave device; Does not have to be unique
+  - Description: A descriptive name of the Receiver; Does not have to be unique
   - Valid values: Any [String](#String_link) value

 <a name="Number_Of_Leds_link"></a>
 __LED Count:__
   - Type: [Integer](#Integer_link)
   - Size: 4 Bytes
-  - Description: The number of LEDs on the addressable LED strip connected to the slave device
+  - Description: The number of LEDs on the addressable LED strip connected to the Receiver
   - Valid values: Any positive Integer value or 0

 <a name="Data_Pin_link"></a>